Rosvelt3/employees-manager/README.md

 The `employees-manager-client` folder contains:

-+ The `public` folder which contains the html file used by React as an entry point.
++ The `public` folder, which contains the html file used by React as an entry point.
-+ The `src` folder which is the main folder of the React app.
++ The `src` folder, which is the main folder of the React app.
 It contains the `components` folder which contains all the components used in the client application.
 It also contains the `hoc` folder, which is used to store the components (**h**igher **o**rder **c**omponents) that provide other components services to connect to the api.
 And lastly this folder also contains the `App.js` and `Index.js` files. `App.js` being the main component of the application and `Index.js` containing the code that describes the entrypoint of the application.
-+ The `.env.development.local` file that has the API URL used in all the request to the server.
++ The `.env.development.local` file, that has the API URL used in all the request to the server.

 The `employees-manager-server` folder contains: